-UN-RATIONAL BEHAVIOUR?
-WHAT CAUSES DISCREPANCIES BETWEEN TEACHERS' ATTITUDES TOWARDS EVIDENCE USE AND ACTUAL INSTANCES OF EVIDENCE USE IN SCHOOLS?
+IS ENGAGING IN EVIDENCE-INFORMED PRACTICE IN EDUCATION RATIONAL?
+WHAT ACCOUNTS FOR DISCREPANCIES IN TEACHERS' ATTITUDES TOWARDS EVIDENCE USE AND ACTUAL INSTANCES OF EVIDENCE USE IN SCHOOLS?

-Dr. Chris Brown, London Centre for Leadership in Learning, UCL Institute of Education Dr. Dell Zhang, Department of Computer Science and Information Systems, Birkbeck, University of London
+Dr. Chris Brown, Department for Learning and Leadership, UCL Institute of Education, Dr. Dell Zhang, Department of Computer Science and Information Systems, Birkbeck, University of London